fujita/tgt/README.md

 ## Introduction
-The Linux target framework (tgt) is a user space SCSI target framework that supports the iSCSI and iSER transport protocols and that also supports multiple methods for accessing block storage.
+The Linux target framework (tgt) is a user space SCSI target framework that supports the iSCSI and iSER transport protocols and that supports multiple methods for accessing block storage.
 Tgt consists of user-space daemon and tools.

 Currently, tgt supports the following SCSI transport protocols: